English, writing and Spanish students find many opportunities at Bluffton, including:

 - An online literary journal, Inspiration Point, publishes writing in all genres by Bluffton students.

-- While housed in the communication department, the weekly student online newspaper, blufftonconnection.com, provides opportunity for all students to gain experience with editing, writing and production.
+- While housed in the communication department, the online student-driven media The Witmarsum, thewit.com, provides opportunity for all students to gain experience with editing, writing and production.

 - An internship program provides experience with area publishers, newspapers, radio and television stations, and other firms.